Afghan passport

-Afghan passports are identity and travel documents issued by the Ministry of Interior to citizens of Afghanistan in order for them to visit other countries around the world.
-Every citizen with a valid Afghan identity card (Tazkira) can apply for and receive an Afghan passport, which is renewable every 5-10 years.
+Afghan passports are international travel documents issued by the Ministry of Interior or sometimes by the Ministry of Foreign Affairs to nationals and citizens of Afghanistan.
+Every person with a valid electronic Afghan identity card (e-Tazkira) can apply for and receive an Afghan passport, which is renewable every 5–10 years.

 The Afghan passport was introduced by Emir Abdur Rahman Khan in 1880.
-It recently became a biometric passport.
-Alam Gul Haqqani is the current head of the passport department.
+The country began issuing biometric passports in September 2011 to diplomats and public servants, and in March 2013 for the general public.
+Abdul Karim Hasib is the current director of the General Directorate of Passports.
+His predecessor was Alam Gul Haqqani.

+As of 2018, the cost of an Afghan passport is 5,000 afghanis (AFN) for a five-year validity and 10,000 afghanis for a ten-year validity.
+In April 2023, it was reported that up to 10,000 passports could be issued daily.
+This number was expected to reach up to 15,000.

-The Afghan passport has been labelled by the Henley Passport Index as the least powerful passport in the world, with its nationals only able to visit 26 destinations visa-free.
-The cost of a new 5-year Afghan passport is 5,000 afghanis (AFS).
-A 10-year passport requires 10,000 AFS.
-Up to 10,000 Afghan passports can be issued in a day.
+The Afghan passport has been labelled by the Henley Passport Index as the least powerful passport in the world, with its holders only able to visit 25 destinations visa-free.